nicholasklick/sast/docs/CALL_GRAPH_GUIDE.md

 ---

-## KQL Integration (Roadmap)
+## GQL Integration (Roadmap)

 ### Planned Features

-The call graph and inter-procedural analysis are fully implemented, with KQL integration infrastructure in place.
+The call graph and inter-procedural analysis are fully implemented, with GQL integration infrastructure in place.
 The following query methods are available programmatically:

 #### `calls(functionName)`
 Check if a function calls another function